Stefan-E-Hubner/Deep-Learning-Specialization/README.md

-# Deep-Learning-Specialization from Coursera taught my Andrew Ng
+# Deep-Learning-Specialization from Coursera taught by Andrew Ng